How to Document Gaslighting in the Workplace: Templates and Tips

 Why Documentation Is Different at Work

-At home, you document to protect yourself legally and to maintain your grip on reality.
-At work, you're doing both of those things plus something else: you're building a professional record that may one day be reviewed by HR, employment lawyers, or leadership.
+At home, you document to protect yourself legally and to hold your reality.
+At work you're doing both plus building a professional record that may be reviewed by HR, employment lawyers, or leadership.

 That means your documentation needs to be: